alecmestroni/DIGITAL-PRODUCT-TESTER/README.md

 - Write the test cases of the following card on mandatory user registration, considering: Functionality, Layout and Texts

 **TITLE**
-To make sign up mandatory in order to publish ads
+To make sign up mandatory in order to publish ads.

 **WHY**
 To have a more selected, controlled and reliable target.